BS Civil Engineering

 ARCE 4012 Architecture and Town Planning 2

-CE 4491 Computer-Aided Analysis and Design of Concrete Structures Lab 1
+CE 4401 Seismic Design of Structures Lab 1

 Course Code Course Title Cr.
 Hrs.